linkerd/website/linkerd.io/content/blog/2023/0515-real-world-gitops.md

 be able to see it all laid out in the files.

-Again, we'll mostly leave the deep dive for the `gitops-linkerd` demo, but there are two things worth pointing out here:

-1. If you look in `kustomization.yaml`, you'll find that `namespaces.yaml` is listed _last_, where it was _first_ for `cert-manager`.
-The reason is that Linkerd needs to create all its own namespaces as it's installed -- if a namespace already exists, Linkerd assumes that overwriting it would be an error.
-However, we still need to apply annotations at the end.

-   XXX But what about `repositories.yaml`?

-2. Where the `cert-manager` Kustomization had a `repository.yaml` file, the `linkerd` Kustomization has `repositories.yaml`, with the name pluralized.
+Again, we'll mostly leave the deep dive for the `gitops-linkerd` demo, but it's worth pointing out that where the `cert-manager` Kustomization had a `repository.yaml` file, the `linkerd` Kustomization has `repositories.yaml`, with the name pluralized.
 The name doesn't matter at all to Flux, since it has to be listed explicitly in `kustomization.yaml`: this means you're free to choose names that help later readers follow what's going on.

 There's a lot more in the `infrastructure.yaml` file, but we're going to leave the rest for the `gitops-linkerd` demo and your own reading.
 Let's continue on